 As the name implies, this is a national organization.
 The NSDA sponsors a national tournament in June and the site rotates all around the United States.
 The NSDA publishes a constitution that contains the rules that govern the organization.
 Membership in NSDA is voluntary and there is an annual fee to join.
-There are currently 13 districts in Texas and each holds a district tournament for advancement to the national tournament.
-Only members of NSDA are allowed to participate in district contests.
-In order to become a member of NSDA, students must compete at tournaments.
-Membership is for life.
-Once a member, students can earn honorary degrees within the organization.
+Districts are located in most areas of Texas and each holds a district tournament for advancement to the national tournament.